FearTheBeard95/myReadApp-udacity-project1/README.md

 ## Installation

 1. - [ ] clone project to your computer using the command `code(git clone )`
-2. - [ ] open your terminal application and go to the director where the project was cloned
+2. - [ ] open your terminal application and go to the director where the project was cloned and run the following commands
+      - [ ] `code(npm install)` to install all the necessary dependencies required to run the app
+      - [ ] `code(npm run start)` to run the appliaction
+3. - [ ] Access the appliaction on your local machine by going to this link [localhost:3000](https://localhost:3000)